dashpay/docs/masternodes/index.rst

-Since operating your own server requires a certain level knowledge of blockchains and Linux server operating systems, several community members offer dedicated hosting solutions for a small fee.
-Taking advantage of these services means the user only needs to provide the masternode collateral in order to earn returns on the investment.
-Some of these hosting solutions also offer services to users who do not yet have access to 1000 DASH.
-See these pages for information on how to set up a hosted masternode.
+Since operating your own server requires a certain level knowledge of blockchains and Linux server operating systems, several community members offer dedicated hosting solutions for a fee.
+Taking advantage of these services means the user only needs to provide the masternode collateral and pay the hosting fee in order to receive payment from the block reward.
+See :ref:`these pages <masternode-hosting>` for information on how to set up a hosted masternode.

 **Option 2: Self-operated masternode**